yao-jz/ML2chain-template/README.md

 How can users verify the node operator actually used the model parameters or codes to perform the inference?

-Actually, users will know nothing about what the node operator is doing in this example, because the operator doesn't upload any kind of proof for their computation or storage.
+Actually, users know nothing about what the node operator is doing in this example, because the operator doesn't upload any kind of proof for their computation or storage.

 There are some related works of using ZK Proof or Fraud Proof to generate the proof for some ML computations.
 But many of them are still under development.
 We hope we can make it securer and computational feasible in the future.